aryancodes12-bit/PlacementOS/README.md

 ### Design System

-The UI follows a dark navy and charcoal visual system with:
+The UI follows a dark navy and charcoal visual system with indigo-violet accents, rounded surfaces, subtle borders and glows, responsive spacing, accessible focus states, reduced-motion support, and explicit loading, success, and error feedback.

-- indigo-violet accents;
-- rounded surfaces;
-- subtle borders and glows;
-- responsive spacing;
-- accessible focus states;
-- reduced-motion support;
-- explicit loading, success, and error feedback.

 ---